-If the Easy Install Wizard screen does not appear within 15-20 seconds, open up your CD-ROM drive by double-clicking on the "My Computer" icon that is located on your desktop.
+1. If the Easy Install Wizard screen does not appear within 15-20 seconds, open up your CD-ROM drive by double clicking on the "My Computer" icon that is located on your desktop.

-2. Next, double-click on the CD-ROM drive that the Easy Install Wizard Software CD has been placed in to start the installation.
+2. Next, double-click on the CD-ROM drive that the Easy Installation CD has been placed in to start the installation.

-The Easy Install Wizard should start within a few seconds.
-If, instead, a window appears showing the files on the CD, double-click on the icon labeled "EasyInstall.exe".
+3. Easy Install should start within a few seconds If, instead, a window appears showing the files on the CD, double-click on the icon labeled "EasyInstall.exe".

-4. If the Easy Install Wizard still does not start, reference the section titled "Manually Configuring Network Settings" (page 80 of this User Manual) for an alternate setup method.
+4. If the Easy Install Wizard is still does not start, reference the section titled "Manually Configuring Network Settings" (page 89 of this manual for alternative setup method).

-The Easy Install Wizard cannot find my Router.
+Easy Install cannot find my Router

-If the Easy Install Wizard is not able to find the Router during the installation process, please check the following items:
+If the Easy Install Wizard is not able to find the Router during the installation process please check the following items:

-If the Easy Install Wizard is not able to find the Router during the installation process, there may be third-party firewall software installed on the computer attempting to access the Internet.
-Examples of third-party firewall software are ZoneAlarm, BlackICE PC Protection, McAfee Personal Firewall, and Norton Personal Firewall.

-If you do have firewall software installed on your computer, please make sure that you properly configure it.
+- 1. If the Easy Install Wizard is not able to find the Router during the installation process, there may be 3rd party firewall software installed on the computer attempting to access the Internet.
+Examples of third party firewall software are ZoneAlarm, BlackICE PC Protection, McAfee Personal Firewall, and Norton Personal Firewall. - If you do have firewall software installed on your computer, please make sure that you properly configure it.
 You can determine if the firewall software is preventing Internet access by temporarily turning it off.
 If, while the firewall is disabled, Internet access works properly, you will need to change the firewall settings to function properly when it is turned on.